 The differences between Bird, Lime, Uber Scooter, and Lyft Scooter

-Prices are nearly identical: $1 to unlock and ~$0.15 per minute
+Prices are nearly identical: $1 to unlock and 15 – 30 cents per minute

-Bird, Lime, Uber Scooter, and Lyft Scooter all feature nearly the same pricing: $1 to start, and around $0.15 per minute.
-Some Bird and Lime markets tweak the price up to $0.20 per minute, and if Uber and Lyft scooter services spread to new cities it’s likely there will be slight price variation in certain markets.
-But overall, each scooter company generally charges the same price.
+Bird, Lime, Uber Scooter, and Lyft Scooter all feature nearly the same pricing: $1 to start, and around 15 to 30 cents per minute.
+There is slight price variation from market to market, but overall each scooter company generally charges the same price to stay competitive.

 So far, none of the scooter companies have come out with a loyalty program, subscription service, or other alternative pricing model to distinguish themselves from competitors.
 For now, $1 to unlock and a few cents per minute seems to be the pricing model that works.